chrisrhymes/chrisrhymes.github.io/_posts/2014-09-07-thinking-about-design.markdown

 Lets start with the size of a bus.
 Buses have ot be big to carry lots of people, but they need to carry lots of people as they are slow and can't get there and back quick enough.
 How about we make the bus smaller, lower and narrower, but so that it can still carry a reasonable amount of people.
 This will make the bus have a lower centre of gravity so it can go round corners faster.

+Buses have to keep stopping to pick people up which also slows it down and annoys road users, so why don't we make it so it only goes from one place to another without picking people up on the way.

+Perfect.
+So what we need is a bus that is smaller, narrower, with a lower centre of gravity, but can still carry a decent amount of people and only goes where you want it to and not keep stopping.

+Then it dawned on me... what I had designed was a taxi. :(